 Be sure to check the tide times before you visit.

 Nyang Nyang Beach is a pristine 1.5-km stretch of white sand on the southernmost coast of Bali.
-Remote and secluded by cliffs, the beach calls for a long trek down a lush cliffside to reach it.
+Remote and surrounded by cliffs, the beach calls for a long trek down a lush cliffside to reach it.

 There’s even a little hidden swing making for an awesome photo opportunity using the ocean as a stunning backdrop.